KSchmitt-01/Covid-Data-Dashboard/README.md

 yarn start-backend
 ```

+> Note: This server will only run in the terminal on port 5000 (http://127.0.0.1:5000/).
+It will not pop up a window like the front-end does.

 ## Run React.js Frontend

 To run the front-end, go into the Covid-Data-Dashboard\front-end directory and run the following command in a new terminal: